kplogesh/webmethods-helm-charts/universalmessaging/helm/README.md

 kubectl create configmap universalmessaging-licence-key --from-file=licence.xml=<your path and filename to Universal Messaging license file>
 ```

-Optionally you can also provide the license directly when installing your release (see also below).

 ## Examples for Use-cases

 Sub-folder `examples` contains some *values* examples for more use-cases.
 To use the use-case, adapt and add the provided `values.yaml` to your values.